Thanuskanth19/Thanuskanth19/README.md

 </p>

 <!-- Tips:
-1) Put your GIF at /assets/thanuskanth.gif (or remove the image block).
+1) If the repo link differs, change it above.
+2) You can drop a small system block diagram image at /assets/solar_hub_block.png and showcase it here.
-2) Ensure /logos/ icons exist or swap to CDN equivalents.
+3) Ensure /logos/ icons exist or swap to CDN equivalents.
 -->